salonishah147/Personal-site/content/work.md

 - Pitched an entrepreneurship competition- India's Future Tycoons, in collaboration with ENpower, to schools across the city.
 Successfully enrolled 50 schools for the competition.

-- Worked in a cross-functional team across graphic designers, content writers and bloggers for efficient running of Muskurahat social media pages
+- Led a team of 5 graphic designers, content writers and bloggers for efficient running of the NGO’s social media pages (Instagram and Facebook)

 ### **Content Marketing Intern** (May 2018 - Jun 2018)